Are the employee benefits you offer accessible to all staff regardless of identity or background?

 As a business you’ll need to work out what inclusion means.
 There’s some really helpful research on this by Deloitte Insights.
 The study revealed that a holistic definition comprises of four interlinked yet separate elements:

-- Fairness & respect – this is the starting point for inclusion where employees are treated ‘equitably and with respect’ and they participate without favouritism
+- Fairness & respect – this is the starting point for inclusion.
+Employees are treated ‘equitably and with respect’ and they participate without favouritism

 - Safe and open – people feel confident to speak out